 Like so many things in life...good things come to those who put forth the effort.
 It was time to continue to Tarangban Falls...

-Jungle Hike to the Upper Waterfalls
+Jungle Hike on the Way Up

 Really, it's not even a long hike.
 Certainly is beautiful, though.
 The trail consists of a mild climb through jungle ferns and coconut trees.
 You may actually find some locals harvesting coconuts along the way!